asterion-digital/asterion-as-code/infra-rpi/README.md

 <hr />

-## Install python
+## Install python dependencies
-We must install Python to be able to use this repository with Pulumi, as it uses Python to define our infrastructure as code through Pulumi.
+We must install `venv` and `pip` to be able to use this repository with pulumi, as pulumi will use venv to run python compilers at runtime and pip to install python packages.

 To install Python, run:
 ```